 - Model good behavior.
 Your kids take their cues from you, so don’t be careless with your own medication use.
 If you don't treat medications, including OTC drugs, with respect -- and use them only as recommended -- your children may not, either.

 - Talk to other parents.
 Share what you know about cough medicine abuse with other parents, particularly the parents of your teen's friends.
 Coordinate your efforts.
 If you're cleaning out your medicine cabinet, get the parents of your child’s friends to do the same.

 Your teen might be abusing cough or cold medicines if:

 - You find empty boxes or blister packs of cold medicine at home or school.

 - Cough or cold medicines go missing from your household.

-- Their friends become unfamiliar to you, their grades fall, or they lose interest in favorite activities.
+- Their friends become unfamiliar to you, they give up long-term friends, their grades fall, or they lose interest in favorite activities.

 - They get unexpected online purchases at home.